“One night we were in Florence, walking by the river Arno and we discovered that Sheliak was right over our heads at that moment.

 The Luzerner Sinfonieorchester Academy allowed me to meet great conductors and to participate in the Lucerne Festival, with an orchestra that welcomed me like family.

-With the Trio, we began a wonderful journey in Lucerne and Berne, sharing life and passion for music, and so many kilometres!
+With the Trio, we just concluded a wonderful journey in Lucerne and Berne, sharing life and passion for music, and so many kilometres!

 Matilde Michelozzi